mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 may execute differently with MySqlConnector.
 To get Connector/NET-compatible behavior, remove `TransactionScope` and use `BeginTransaction`/`Commit` directly.

+### MySqlConnection

+Connector/NET allows a `MySqlConnection` object to be reused after it has been disposed.
+MySqlConnector requires a new `MySqlConnection` object to be created.
+See [#331](https://github.com/mysql-net/MySqlConnector/issues/331) for more details.

+### MySqlCommand

+Connector/NET allows a command to be executed even when `MySqlCommand.Transaction` references a commited, rolled back, or disposed `MySqlTransaction`.
+MySqlConnector will throw an `InvalidOperationException` if the `MySqlCommand.Transaction` property doesn't reference the active transaction.
+See [#333](https://github.com/mysql-net/MySqlConnector/issues/333) for more details.

 ### Bugs present in Connector/NET that are fixed in MySqlConnector

 * [#37283](https://bugs.mysql.com/bug.php?id=37283), [#70587](https://bugs.mysql.com/bug.php?id=70587): Distributed transactions are not supported